Bill Kretzschmar, Harry and Jane Willson Professor in Humanities, Department of English

 Claudio Saunt, Richard B. Russell Professor in American History, Department of History

-The Digital Humanities Initiative (DHI) consists of both a Digital Humanities Lab with associated digital humanities courses and the strengthening of the university’s digital humanities research core.
+The Digital Humanities Initiative (DHI) consists of both a Willson Center Lab for Digital Humanities with associated digital humanities courses and the strengthening of the university’s digital humanities research core.
 The DHI reinforces the institutional commitment to digital humanities in promoting innovative humanities research and in pursuing external funding.

-The Digital Humanities Laboratory (DHL) provides a central location for digital humanities resources, the capacity to archive and disseminate digital research and research products, and the capability to train faculty, students and staff in digital humanities and custom digital applications.
+The Willson Center Lab (WCL) provides a central location for digital humanities resources, the capacity to archive and disseminate digital research and research products, and the capability to train faculty, students and staff in digital humanities and custom digital applications.

-The DHL serves a permanent institutional solution toward reinforcing the value of digital humanities research.
-The DHL promotes faculty collaboration across multiple departments in addressing cutting edge topics and research in digital humanities.
+The WCL serves a permanent institutional solution toward reinforcing the value of digital humanities research.
+The WCL promotes faculty collaboration across multiple departments in addressing cutting edge topics and research in digital humanities.

 Shane Hamilton, Associate Professor and Associate Director, Center for Virtual History, Department of History

 Marguerite Madden, Professor and Director, Center for Geospatial Research

 Naomi Norman, Josiah Meigs Distinguished Teaching Professor of Classics, Department of Classics